American-Born Swiss Singer Tina Turner Dies At Age Of 83 - UrduPoint

 -

-US Aircraft Carrier Gerald R. Ford Arrives in Norway to Participate in Drills - Navy23 minutes ago
+US Aircraft Carrier Gerald R. Ford Arrives in Norway to Participate in Drills - Navy13 minutes ago

 -